rahlumin/actiontry/README.md

 # actiontry
-understanding github actions
+**understanding github actions and use beeware briefcase in a github action**

+## Intro
 This project is for my own understanding and memory, and does the following :

-1. Uses [beeware briefcase](https://beeware.org/project/projects/tools/briefcase/) in a github workflow
+1. Uses [beeware briefcase](https://beeware.org/project/projects/tools/briefcase/) to generate appimage file in a github workflow
-2. shows probably the simplest way to use a github action to create release with a binary installaation file
+2. shows probably the simplest way to use a github action to create release with a binary installation file

 ## How to use

 Check the two workflows in the [.github/workflows](https://github.com/rahlumin/actiontry/tree/maser/.github/workflows) directory of this repo.
-Both these workflows are set to be run amnually.
+Both these workflows are set to be run manually.

-1. **appimage.yml:** shows a very simple github workflow for creating the appimage  from the code in the repository, and relases it as a draft.
+1. **appimage.yml:** shows a very simple github workflow for creating the appimage  from the code in the repository, and releases it as a draft.
                  This particular project uses beeware briefcase for build , and generates an `Appimage` for linux systems, you can use any build options of choice.
                  From `briefcase` perspective, The important thing to note here is that briefcase config file `pyproject.toml` should be present at the root of the project and the source should be in `src` directory